PHZINNxx/localhost/README.md

 127.0.0.1` to the top of `/etc/resolv.conf` so that `dnsmasq` becomes the primary DNS resolver.

-#### setup caddy and manage your Caddyfile with `localhost`
+#### serve with `caddy` + `localhost`

 Then, we use `caddy` to direct subdomains to particular ports.

-You can do this by hand, but I've written a little bash script with Claude's help to do this for me.
+You can do this by writing a Caddyfile by hand.
+I've written a little bash script with Claude's help to do this for me.
 Tou can add the bash script `localhost` to your `PATH`.
 In my case, I added the following line to my `.zshrc`.

 ```
 export PATH="$PATH:$HOME/dev/localhost"